shahryarsalmaan/Genshin-Impact-API/README.md

 ## License

-This project is licensed under the [License Name Here] license.
+This project is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for details.